Damped second order flow applied to image denoising: Introduction.

-Let us explain why we are considering the second order flow (\ref{SecondOrderFlow0}).
+where the damping parameter $\eta >0$ is a given model parameter, and $\sigma, \varepsilon>0$ are two anther given small numbers, which are used to avoid the singularity of model (\ref{SecondOrderFlow}).

+The model (\ref{SecondOrderFlow}) can be viewed as a regularized version of the telegraphers' equation with the $p$-Laplace operator, i.e. $u_{tt}+\eta u_t -\Delta_{p} u = 0$.
 Denote by $V(u)=\int_{\Omega} \frac{1}{p} |\nabla u|^p dx$ the $p$-Dirichlet integral.
 Then, the first order flow in (\ref{PDEeq2}), i.e. $u_t+\partial_u V(u)=0$, can be considered a classical steepest descent flow for solving the optimization problem $\min_u V(u)$.
 In the last two decades, there has been increasing evidence found showing that second order flows also enjoy remarkable optimization properties.
-Among these, a particularly important dynamical system (\ref{SecondOrderFlow0}), or $u_{tt} + \eta u_t +\partial_u V(u) =0$, is called the Heavy Ball with Friction system (HBF)~\cite{Attouch-2000} because of its mechanical interpretation.
+Among these, a particularly important dynamical system~-- $u_{tt} + \eta u_t +\partial_u V(u) =0$ -- is called the Heavy Ball with Friction system (HBF) (\cite{Attouch-2000}) because of its mechanical interpretation.
 This system is an asymptotic approximation of the equation describing the motion of a material point with positive mass, subjected to stay on the graph of $V(u)$, and which moves under the action of the gravity force, the reaction force, and the friction force ($\eta>0$ is the friction parameter).
-The introduction of the inertial term $\ddot{p}(t)$ in the dynamical system permits it to overcome some of the drawbacks of the steepest descent method.
+The introduction of the term $\ddot{u}(t)$ in the dynamical system permits it to overcome some of the drawbacks of the steepest descent method.
 By contrast with steepest descent methods, the HBF system is not a descent method.
-It is the global energy (kinetic+potential) which decreases.
+It is the global energy (kinetic plus potential) which decreases.
 The optimization properties for the HBF system have been studied in detail in~\cite{Alvarez-2000,Alvarez-2002,Attouch-2000}, and references therein.
-Numerical algorithms based on the HBF system of solving some special problems, e.g. large systems of linear equations, eigenvalue problems, nonlinear Schr\"{o}dinger problems, inverse source problems, etc., can be found in~\cite{Edvardsson-2012,Edvardsson-2015,Gulliksson-2013,Sandin-2016,ZhangYe2018}, where we can see that a second order damped system solved by a symplectic solver is far more efficient than numerically solving a first order system.
-In this study, we focus on the regularity of the specific system (\ref{SecondOrderFlow0}) and its denoising capability.
+Numerical algorithms based on the HBF system of solving some special problems, e.g. large systems of linear equations, eigenvalue problems, nonlinear Schr\"{o}dinger problems, inverse source problems, general ill posed problems, etc., can be found in~\cite{Edvardsson-2012,Edvardsson-2015,Sandin-2016,ZhangYe2018,ZhangHof2018,GongHofmannZhang2019}, where we can see that a second order damped system solved by a symplectic solver is far more efficient than numerically solving a first order system.
+In this study, we focus on the regularity of the specific system (\ref{SecondOrderFlow}) and its denoising capability.